 Recipe to Try: Quick Chicken Parmesan

 Fresh tomatoes are great, but canned can make a meal come together quickly, and that's often the X factor when you're committed to eating well.
 Tomatoes get their vibrant red hue from the powerful antioxidant lycopene.
 As one study in the American Journal of Lifestyle Medicine mentions, tomatoes may help protect against certain cancers (like prostate), heart disease and osteoporosis, and may act as a potent anti-inflammatory.
-The best part: cooking (and canning) those tomatoes makes more of this lycopene available to your body.
+The best part: cooking those tomatoes makes more of this lycopene available to your body.
+And you don’t have to make your own sauce to reap the benefits, jarred tomato sauce like Bertolli® Rustic Cut™ Marinara with Traditional Vegetables Sauce, is just as packed with lycopene.
 You can feel good every time you dig into sauce.

 Recipe to Try: Spaghetti with Broccolini Pesto

 Don't fear carbs!
 One 2016 study found that pasta eaters in Mediterranean populations were more likely to have a lower BMI and waist circumference and, unsurprisingly, were also more likely to consume more of the Italian staples on this list, like olive oil, tomatoes, garlic and cheese.
 Cooking your pasta al dente (meaning firm) is another bonus.
 That style, which gives pasta a bit of a bite, is lower on the glycemic index.
 That means it may help slow the rate of carbohydrate absorption, blunting your blood sugar response.
 Although they're not classically Italian, you can also opt for whole-grain versions for 7 grams of fiber per serving, which is more than one-quarter of what women are advised to get per day.
 If traditional pasta doesn't seem to fill you up, consider trying pastas made with peas or beans, which enhance its protein content.